OCDSpec/OCDSpec2/README.md

 * 1.0
     * Did all the stuff
-    * Wrote all the codes
+    * Wrote all the codez

 ## Credits